If you haven’t been to London’s best regional Italian restaurant yet, then you might feel a little out of the Lupo.

 But don’t worry.
 Just pop down to Soho, and head into the restaurant with the open kitchen that sits behind a white marble bar, with a busier dining area at the back, overlooked by a giant circular chandelier and impressive paintings by the chef’s own mother (she even has a gallery space opposite the restaurant).

-This is Bocca Di Lupo (literally ‘the mouth of the wolf’), and it was opened in 2008 by Jacob Kenedy – having previously plied his trade at modern Exmouth Market eatery Moro – to much fanfare and excitement.
+This is Bocca Di Lupo (literally ‘the mouth of the wolf’, an expression for good luck), and it was opened in 2008 by Jacob Kenedy – having previously plied his trade at modern Exmouth Market eatery Moro – to much fanfare and excitement.
 Here’s what all the fuss is about:

-(For those looking for a more decadent meal, Bocca invites guests to bring their own truffles – which they will clean and slice – before adding to one of three selected menu options.
-They will even point you in the direction of the nearest retailer, if you manage to somehow forget to bring your own.)
+Bocca di Lupo’s a great shout for pre-theatre dining: you can score a starter, main and salad for £15 (and add a glass of wine for another tenner).
+For those looking for a more decadent meal, Bocca invites guests to bring their own truffles – which they will clean and slice – before adding to one of three selected menu options.
+They will even point you in the direction of the nearest retailer, if you manage to somehow forget to bring your own.

 And you’ll be glad to know they pay equal attention to –